-London-born designer Craig Green established his namesake label in 2012, shortly after graduating the Fashion Masters course at Central Saint Martins.
-He has since carved a unique position amongst the city’s most innovative menswear designers, and continues to earn both critical and commercial success globally.
+London-born designer Craig Green established his namesake label in 2012 shortly after graduating the Fashion Masters course at Central Saint Martins.
+He has since carved out a unique position amongst the city’s most innovative talents and continues to earn both critical and commercial success globally.

-Green’s accolades include Emerging Menswear Designer at The British Fashion Awards 2014, the BFC/GQ Designer Menswear Fund prize 2016, supported by Vertu, and British Menswear Designer at The Fashion Awards 2016 and 2017.
+Green’s accolades include British Menswear Designer at the Fashion Awards 2016 & 2017, the BFC/GQ Designer Menswear Fund prize 2016 and Emerging Menswear Designer at the British Fashion Awards 2014.